SANBI-SA/runbeast/README.md

 These need to be set before running `runbeast.sh`.

+When running on the gridg* machines, local disk is used as working directory.
+To find where the files for your job are while the job is still running, use `qstat` to find the job ID and

+    where_is_job.sh <JOBID>

+where `<JOBID>` is the job ID you're looking for to find out where the files are.
+The output of this command can also be used as an argument for scp, e.g.

+   scp -r $(where_is_job.sh 7514262) .

+to fetch the files from job `7514262`.

 #### License

 Read the file `LICENSE` for the licensing terms of the contents of this repository.